AliceEHZz/COMM-DOC-md-user-doc/docs/DML.md

 1. Tell MySQL that you are going to delete something from the employee table.
 2. Tell MySQL which rows you want to delete.

-After you execute you should see this message in your Action Output:
+After you execute you should see this message in your "Action Output":

 **1 row(s) affected**

 ✔️This statement deletes all rows from the employee table where the last name is "Doe".
 Now, we should not be able to see Jane Doe's data in the employee table.

-!!! warning needed
+!!! warning "`WHERE` Clause in `DELETE` Command"

-    Be careful with the ```WHERE``` clause: The ```WHERE``` clause determines which records in the table will be deleted.
+    Be careful with the ```WHERE``` clause in the `DELETE` command.

+    The `WHERE` clause determines which records in the table will be **deleted**.
 If you forget to include a ```WHERE``` clause, the delete operation will remove all records in the table, which could lead to unintended consequences.
 Make sure you double-check your ```WHERE``` clause to ensure that it is targeting only the records you want to delete.

 ![Image title](./images/delete.png)